Can You Use Your HSA or FSA to Pay for Chiropractic or Massage?

 Wondering if you can use your HSA or FSA to pay for your chiropractic care?
 What about massages?
 Or cupping?

 You can use your HSA or FSA to pay for these treatments (and more), but it’s not as simple as swiping your card.
-Here’s everything you need to know about using your HSA and FSA to pay for chiropractic services, holistic care, and alternative treatments while staying in alignment with the IRS.
+Here’s everything you need to know about using your HSA and FSA to pay for chiropractic services, holistic care, and alternative treatments.

 What Is an HSA?

 A health savings account (HSA) is a special savings account that allows you to save pre-tax money to pay for a qualified medical expense.
-While you can use the money in an HSA whenever you want, you can only contribute to an HSA if you’re in a high-deductible health plan (HDHP).
-However, the account is yours to pay for qualified medical expenses, and the money is always there even after you leave your job.
+You can only contribute to an HSA if you’re in a high-deductible health plan (HDHP).
+However, the account is yours, and the money is always there for you to use, even after you leave your job.

 What Is an FSA?